Your Student is Going on Exchange!

 Yes.
-French is the language of instruction at the Universite de Sherbrooke in Quebec, Canada.
+French is the language of instruction at the Universities de Sherbrooke in Quebec, Canada.
 If your student plans to apply there, they must demonstrate French language proficiency.

 Proficiency means your student is able to read textbooks, understand lectures, take part in classroom discussions, do written work and take examinations in Spanish.
-UM offers a free 30-minute language proficiency placement exam in the Modern Classical Language Department, Liberal Arts 133.
+UM offers a free 30-minute language proficiency placement exam in the World Languages and Cultures department, Liberal Arts 133.
 Results are immediate.
 For more information, email: email@example.com.

-Can a student participate in both NSE and study abroad programs?
+Can students participate in both NSE and study abroad programs?

 Absolutely!
-Many students have enjoyed a combination of NSE exchange, international exchnage, and short term faculty lead study abroad programs throughout their UM career.
+Many students have enjoyed a combination of NSE exchange, international exchange, and short term faculty lead study abroad programs throughout their UM career.